 The Health Information Technology program is designed to educate and prepare graduates with entry-level job skills.
 The Associate in Science degree in Health Information Technology engages students in healthcare, business, and the technology used in the industry.

 Health Information Technology professionals are in demand in a variety of health care settings.
 They are experts in health data collection and analysis.
 Health information is an important communication tool between acute care facilities, extended care facilities, nursing homes, clinics, physicians and other health care providers.
 Health Information Technology professionals are medical language experts who interpret and process health information for research, data collection.
+Graduates with a health information technology degree have the skill sets and knowledge to work in over 76 different career options.
+Current and graduating students may sit for five different credentials.

 |Estimated tuition cost:|